m-albert/scu_lab_course_ia/book/notebooks/feature_extraction_and_plotting.md

 I = imread("illustrations/rice_clean.tif")
 ```

-Then we need to detect the rice objects.
+Then we need to detect the rice grains.
 For this we can use thresholding as learned previously.
 Additionally we clean the binary image and obtain a labeled mask.

 ```Python
 threshold = threshold_otsu(I)